 Foshan is located in the Northern part of the Pearl River, in Southern China.
 It’s a booming cosmopolitan city with a population of 4 million, half an hour from Guangzhou, and one of the few Chinese cities where foreigners are a relatively common sight.
 A lively, clean city famous as the home town of ceramic art, Cantonese opera, and martial arts.
+Check out our Current Jobs in Foshan!

 It’s a lively, clean city, with plenty of McDonald’s, large Western style shopping centres, hypermarkets, nightclubs, and street bars – the Zumiao Commercial Street is a must-go place for shopping.